akshay-jaggi/heart_brain_mediation/README.md

  Dimensionality Reduction and Mediation Modeling of Heart/Brain Data in UK Biobank

 ## notebooks
-Contains all the notebooks necessary to run all the code to generate the paper tables and figures I plan on converting everything to scripts at the end, so we can more easily just 'hit run' and have everything run consecutively.
+Contains all the notebooks necessary to run all the code to generate the paper tables and figures.
+I plan on converting everything to scripts at the end, so we can more easily just 'hit run' and have everything run consecutively.
 Right now, here's the sequencing of how all notebooks can be run to replicate analyses start to finish.
 I recommend always clearing your Rmd variable space before running each notebook.
 Each is designed to run start to finish without needing variables from other notebooks.
 Also, yes, I realize that I've been flip-flopping between the . and _ naming conventions.
 I'm a python fan at heart, but I've been trying to adapt to R.